How do broadband speeds compare within London?

-Internet speeds can be slower in places like Westminster, the City of London and Southwark, which are affected by the length of copper lines, the street layout or the height of buildings.
+Internet speeds could be slower in places like Westminster, the City of London and Southwark, which are affected by the length of copper lines, the street layout or the height of buildings.

-In 2020, the last time Compare the Market put together our Broadband index, we found that in the capital, each borough saw an improvement in download speeds compared with 2019.
+In 2020, the last time Compare the Market put together our Broadband index, we found that in the capital, each borough saw an improvement in download speeds compared with the previous year.